ensemblecircus/Enstars-Custom-Models/README.md

     - Alkaloid_Heart
     - Alkaloid_Club
 - Tatsumi car model

-Fine pack
 - Wataru's hair

-Ryuseitai pack

-Trickstar pack

-Eden pack

-2wink pack

-Valkyrie pack

-Crazy:B pack

-Undead pack

-Akatsuki pack
-- Souma's ponytail

-Ra*bits pack

-Knights pack

-MaM pack

-Switch pack

 # Complete #
+2/29/2024
+- Ensured usage of CIT works
+- Naming conventions set:
+    - Naming will always use "(Character/Unit) (Color) (Item Type) (Item Specification)"
+    - Each part is only applicable when necessary, the goal is for each name to be as concise as possible
+    - How the unit names will be written:
+        - Fine
+        - Trickstar
+        - Alkaloid
+        - Ryuseitai
+        - Crazy B
+        - Eden
+        - Valkyrie
+        - 2wink
+        - Rabits
+        - Undead
+        - Akatsuki
+        - Knights
+        - Switch
+        - MaM
+        - Double Face